hatoya/destiny/README.md

-# Destiny
+# Destiny Clan Manager

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server

 Run `npm start` for a dev server.
-Navigate to `http://localhost:8888/`.
+Navigate to `https://localhost:8888/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding